 Beginning in 2017, landowners who allow trapping of elk for restoration purposes are eligible to gain points toward obtaining a transferrable either sex elk permit for use on their property or property they lease.
 They must accumulate 10 points to receive a permit (1 point for an elk regardless of sex).
 All trapping will be performed during the winter months.
-One permit was issued for the 2017-2018 season.
+Nine permits were issued for the 2018-2019 season.